nhofman/dualSeq_pipe/README.md

 ## Idea
 In a dual RNA-Seq approach human HuH7 cells were infected with different pathogenic viruses.
 Samples were taken after predefined times of infection.
 Total RNA was extracted and sequenced on an Illumina HiSeq4000.

-A pipeline was build to analyse data from such dual RNA-Seq infection experiments where samples are a mix of host and pathogenic reads.
-The pipeline is split into three parts: joint analyses, host- and virus-specific analyses.
+A pipeline was developed for the analysis of data from such dual RNA-Seq infection experiments, in which samples consist of a mixture of host and pathogenic reads.
+The objective of this study was to analyze the human cell response to viral infections and to conduct a mutation analysis of the viral sequences.
+Consequently, the pipeline is divided into three segments: joint analyses, host-specific analyses, and virus-specific analyses.
 A Python script is used to build and execute a customized Snakemake workflow based on the analysis modules and parameters specified by the user.
-A workflow is composed of several modules and submodules.
+A workflow comprises a series of modules and submodules.

 Available analysis modules are: